tamaradement/recipes-1/README.md

 ### Running the Node.js Script

-- To print shopping list items for a specific list, run the following command in the terminal, replacing `[listId]` with the actual ID of the list:
+- To print shopping list items for a specific list, run the following command in the terminal, replacing `[listId]` with the actual list ID:
   ```bash
   node printShoppingList.js [listId]
   ```